Table of Contents

 A behavioural assessment does what it says on the tin – it measures a candidate’s natural, work-relevant behaviours, to help make great hiring easier.

-Historically, a behavioural assessment test would be in a paper format – effectively questionnaires asking people to describe how they’d behave in certain scenarios.
+Historically, a behavioural assessment test would often form part of a traditional psychometric assessment, which included paper-based questionnaires asking candidates to describe how they’d behave in certain scenarios.
 These are called ‘self-report’ tests – because you’re literally ‘reporting’ on yourself.

 But now, creators of behavioural assessments are increasingly using digital technology to pioneer new online formats.
 These don’t ask candidates to tell anyone about their behaviour.
 Instead, they simply let them show it in real time, using interactive online tasks rather than questions.